knowledgeware/stripes-core-7-5-2020/doc/user-locales-switcher/User-locales-switcher.md

 ![FOLIO_Login_locale_scenarios‬](FOLIO_Login_locale_scenarios.png "FOLIO_Login_locale_scenarios")

 ## Adding new back-end module
+[mod-user-locales](https://github.com/attia-alshareef/mod-user-locales) is a FOLIO back-end module to manage and handling the server side work needed by "User Locales Switcher" operations.

 ## Adding new elements to the Stripes object
    * We add the following elements to the Stripes object:<br />